Aerial view of river sand deposits meeting tidal water.

 Our approach draws on the concept of Mineral Security, pioneered by Professor Daniel Franks, which shapes how we think about risks, opportunities and what responsible sourcing means in practice.
 Recent developments in this thinking continue to inform our strategic approach.

-The Coalition's work is anchored in two recent studies led by the University of Queensland: an OECD study on due diligence for sand and silicates supply chains (published 2026), confirming these materials belong on international responsible-minerals agendas and documenting major gaps in existing standards; and a GIZ study on raw materials in semiconductor supply chains, situating sand within wider debates on supply security and industrial policy.
+The Coalition's work is anchored in two recent studies led by the University of Queensland: an OECD study on due diligence for sand and silicates supply chains (published 2026), confirming these materials belong on international responsible-minerals agendas and documenting major gaps in existing standards.
+A second study, commissioned by GIZ, examines raw materials in semiconductor supply chains, situating sand within wider debates on supply security and industrial policy.
 Together, these form the analytical baseline for our guidance, tools and demonstrations.

 Built for you